maubanel/UE5-CPP-Functions-Templates-Classes/static-array/README.md

 ##### `Step 11.`\|`UECPPFTC`| :large_blue_diamond: :small_blue_diamond:

 Now there is a way we can still affect the array in a blueprint.
 We can create a new **int32** variable that we will use to index into the array.
+We do this in the **ArrayCounter.h** file in visual studio.

 ![new int32 CardIndex](images/cardIndexReadWrite.png)